magicprincebgb/DSA/README.md

 ### Welcome to the complete DSA guide by Mihraz Hossain (for batch 2023)
-If you can finish this, I would like to congratulate you cause you are ready to take the exam!
+If you can finish this, I would like to congratulate you cause you will be ready to take the exam!

-SO Best wishes, we will be **starting with:**
+SO Best wishes and we will be **starting with:**

 # 📘 LECTURE 2 — Math Foundations (Sets, Relations, Recursion)